adam-ben-rhaiem/adam-ben-rhaiem/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/elasticsearch/elasticsearch-original.svg" alt="Elasticsearch" width="40" height="40"/>
 </p>

----
-## 🌟 About Me

-🔬 **Passion**: Transforming ideas into AI-powered solutions that make a difference.
-📚 **Focus Areas**: Machine Learning, Deep Learning and Generative AI.
-💡 **Goal**: To push the boundaries of AI applications and share knowledge to inspire others.
----

 🚀 "AI is not just a technology – it’s a new way of thinking."
 Let's create the future together! 🌟